lavaeater/turbo-rocket-ultra/README.md

 Nice little todo you got there.
 Would be a shame if anyone actually did something with it?

 So, what do we need for act one?
 Well, tons of fun stuff to implement:
-- [ ] Zoom in, slightly, and perhaps implement line-of-sight for players?
 - [ ] Build blockades
 - [ ] Hand-to-hand combat
 - [ ] Molotov cocktails (grenades and area effect weapons)
+- [ ] Zoom in, slightly, and perhaps implement line-of-sight for players?
 - [ ] More AI-mode-badges
 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
+- [ ] No spawn points for enemis from the start
 - [ ] New player sprites inspired by Death Road to Canada - I never do this, just hire an artist already
 - [x] Culling.
 Only draw stuff that is actually on-screen and visible?
 The visible part might have to wait
 - [x] Designed levels - how about a fudging overworld, mate?
 A larger map, like in Overcooked, perhaps?